EPaoloni/AIPractice/Flappy_Bird/Documentation.md

 This project uses different approaches for building an AI to beat the game Flappy Bird.

+I will be updating this document with info from my research and results from my experimentation.

 The game was built taking as model the one coded by youtube user "Tech With Tim", whose series starts with the following video: https://www.youtube.com/watch?v=MMxFDaIOHsE